bradymholt/geekytidbits.com/posts/2022-03-11-how-to-insert-image-on-pdf-with-apple-preview/index.md

 ---
-title: How to Paste an Image Into a PDF With Preview on macos
+title: How to Paste an Image Into a PDF With Preview on macOS
 ---

 The [Preview app](https://support.apple.com/bg-bg/guide/preview/welcome/mac) on macOS is a handy way to edit and annotate PDFs.
 Unfortunately it is not easy or obvious how to insert an image _into an existing_ PDF page.
 I recently wanted to do this because I have a PNG image with my signature I wanted to insert into a PDF so I could "sign" it.
 Preview does have a [Signature](https://www.howtogeek.com/201519/use-your-mac%E2%80%99s-preview-app-to-merge-split-mark-up-and-sign-pdfs/) tool but it does not support using an existing signature image file.